Counseling INterns: Improving access

 Counseling INterns: Connections Family Counseling, LLC

 All counseling interns and pre-licensed counselors at Connections Family Counseling, LLC are supervised by practice owner Mark Vander Ley, Ph.D., LCPC.
 Mark obtained his Ph.D. in Counselor Education and Supervision in 2018.
 He has been providing supervision and training to counselors since 2014.
-In addition to owning Connections Family Counseling, LLC, Mark is a full-time faculty member at Adams State University.
+In addition to owning Connections Family Counseling, LLC, Mark is a full-time faculty member at Colorado Christian University.

 The internship program at Connections Family Counseling, LLC includes individual and group supervision.
 Interns are challenged to develop their own style of counseling while gaining exposure to several evidence based counseling approaches.
 Interns learn about Emotion Focused Couples Therapy (EFT), Eye Movement Desensitization and Reprocessing (EMDR), Trauma Focused-Cognitive Behavioral Therapy (TF-CBT), Structured Psychotherapy for Adolescents Responding to Chronic Stress (SPARCS) and Play Therapy.
 Beyond the weekly supervision all counseling interns are able to collaborate and learn from the fully licensed therapists/counselors working in the practice.
 These highly trained and experienced counselors have between 10 and 35 years of experience in the counseling profession.